-Governor Patrick signed Executive Order No. 543, Implementing Integrated Facilities Management in the Commonwealth on July 24, 2012.
+Executive Order No. 543, Implementing Integrated Facilities Management was signed on July 24, 2012.

 To ensure that DCAMM has the support of a range of stakeholders from across the Commonwealth, the Commonwealth Facilities Advisory Council (CFAC) was created in August of 2011 and includes public labor and private sector representation.

 IFM will likely require targeted investments in facilities and staff to achieve the Commonwealth’s objectives for management of state-owned facilities.

 What do we mean when we say integrated facilities management?